LeCAR-Lab/CoVO-MPC/README.md

 ## Notes

 * all action in the environment is normalized into [-1, 1] range.
-* for easier modification, the environment is designed to be simple single file format.
+* for easier modification, the environment is designed to be a simple single-file format.
-* The repo also support PPO, RMA, DATT, L1 adaptive control etc. You can find them in branch `clean`.
+* The repo also supports PPO, RMA, DATT, L1 adaptive control, etc. You can find them in the branch `rl`.